lumina-desktop/lumina/src-qt5/desktop-utils/lumina-archiver/README.md

 ### Command Line arguments

-    * --burn-img : launches burn dialog as soon as lumina-archiver loads.
+* `--burn-img` launches burn dialog as soon as lumina-archiver loads.
  * Example : `$ lumina-archiver --burn-img ./TrueOS-2017-07-05-x64-USB.img`

-    * --ax : preforms auto-extraction on file into new directory created with the same name as the given file.
+* `--ax` preforms auto-extraction on file into new directory created with the same name as the given file.
  * Example : `$ lumina-archiver --ax ./lumina-master.zip`